KaleyraVideo/VideoiOSSDK/README.md

 - Screen device screensharing (iOS 12.0 and later only)
 - Picture in picture

-## Beta version

-3.0.0 beta version is out.

 ## Latest version

-2.10.0 version is the latest stable version.
+3.0.0 version is the latest stable version.

 ## Installation